NeumoNeumo/Linux-0.11/README.md

 Second, if we load our system like what we did in the x86 version, the system has a rather limited size.
 But if we load the system in the protected mode, our system can exceeds 1MB.

+5. Why we need unreal mode to load `system` to 0x100000?

+We need BIOS interrupt, which is designed for real mode, to load `system`.
+However, we cannot reach the memory beyond 1MB in real mode.
+So unreal mode is required.